treeverse/lakeFS/docs/deploy/onprem.md

 ## Secure connection

-It is recommended that TLS/SSL termination by your infrastructure's load balancer or cluster manager.
+Using a load balancer or cluster manager for TLS/SSL termination is recommended.
+It helps speed the decryption process and reduces the processing burden from lakeFS.

-To configure your local lakeFS to listen and serve with HTTPS, update the lakeFS config yaml with the additional `tls` section:
+In case lakeFS needs to listen and serve with HTTPS, for example for development purposes, update its config yaml with the following section:

 ```yaml
 tls: